 What You Need To Know About Pain And Suffering

-Posted On behalf of Pfeifer Morgan & Stesiak on Mar 07, 2011 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Mar 07, 2011 in Personal Injury

 Weeks after your car accident, there is still pain.
 You may have fear of driving, or debilitating and even disfiguring injuries.
 Work may be out of the question for the foreseeable future.
 The other driver’s insurance already paid out for the damage to the car and initial bills, but after that, are you on your own?

 Fortunately, the short answer is no. In many cases, the court system provides for the injuries that linger after the initial impact of the accident.
 These damages are for “pain and suffering,” and are called compensatory damages.